Back to News page Read next article Read previous article

 Facebook Messenger bots are accessed via your company’s Facebook page.
 As well as linking the “Send Message” button to your chat bot, you’ll want to promote it in posts or direct customers to in your replies.

-Finally, here’s a few things to bear in mind when creating your first chatbot.
+Finally, here are a few things to bear in mind when creating your first chatbot.

 What’s stopping you?